tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/before/setup.md

 * Install XCode Command Line Tools
   * Go to the [Apple Developer Downloads site](https://developer.apple.com/downloads/).
   * You will have to register.
-  * If you are running Mavericks, look for "Command Line Tools (OS X 10.9) for Xcode - Xcode 6.1.1" (Uploaded December 2014).
+  * If you are running Mavericks, look for "Command Line Tools (OS X 10.9) for Xcode - Xcode ..."
-  * If you are running Yosemite, look for "Command Line Tools (OS X 10.10) for Xcode - Xcode 6.1.1" (Uploaded December 2014).
+  * If you are running Yosemite, look for "Command Line Tools (OS X 10.10) for Xcode - Xcode ..."
   * Download it, run it, and follow all the prompts.

 * Install Homebrew